rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 **Thoughts:**

 I'm a bit lost, sometimes programs can get quite complex and breaking them down to understand them isn't always easy.
 But we're making progress.
 Even if it's slow.

+### Day 53: April 6th, 2022
+#####

+**Today's Progress:**
+1. Worked on understanding the grid system.
+2. Evaluating if I need a 3D grid or even a grid system in general.

+**Thoughts:**

+I need to review how I want room creation to work.
+Because it's a confusing problem that could be tackled in a number of ways.

+I want to create an object that is a room.
+That room knows about it's other nearby rooms, but they are not loaded into memory.
+The only object that is loaded into memory is the current room the player is standing in.
+Once a player leaves a room, the previous room should be cleared from memory.

+This makes me wonder if I need a grid at all, or if I can just individually create each object as the story progresses.
+I'm not sure who to ask, or if I should just try it, and if it doesn't work, rework it.

+I've been stuck without much progress for a while now.
+I'd like to get the ball rolling again and make some headway.
+I keep getting bogged down in this grid system, when I barely understand how I would impliment it.
+I don't really have a plan for how to make this work.
+I have rough ideas in my head I'd like to try out but some of these pathways are rather difficult for a novice programmer.

+I would like a challenge, but I don't want to put my brain through a meat processor.

+I might do a node based system when creating each object so it is aware of the rooms around it.
+But this had something to do with perhaps storing all objects in memory at once which a bad practice?
+I'm not sure, I don't know enough to know what are both good and bad practices are, especially when starting out.
+This is why I find leet code much more frustrating for beginners.
+It's hard to understand where to even begin when you're told you should be focused on doing it the correct way.
+While the correct way may be far more complex than simply accomplishing the task itself.

+I just want to get this done.
+I might just start powering through some code ideas.
+Wether they are best practice or not.
+I can come back and refactor my code when I have more experience under my belt.
+Otherwise i'm just going to get far too discouraged to even bother continuing the project.
+I want to see some results.

+### Day 54: April 7th, 2022
+#####

+**Today's Progress:**
+1. Refactored map.py
+2. Removed the Map class.
+3. Removed xyz coordinate system.
+4. Clarified Room function.
+5. Learned about data encapsulation.

+**Thoughts:**

+I might have found the solution to the mapping problem.

+So I do need an index.
+But I don't necessarily need a grid system.
+But in a sense, I do.
+Let me explain.

+The solution was explained in The Little Book of Adventure Game Programming in Java: Chapter 2 - The Map.

+Essentially, when each room object is created, it is aware of what rooms are connected to it.
+We will call these room exits.
+These room exits contain an integer value.
+This integer value is the index for an array.
+This array we will call map.

+The map array is a list of all room objects.
+So in order to load a room, the player must move to the index.
+When the player moves to that index, the object is loaded into memory.

+I believe initially I was on course to create the game like this, but got side tracked and stuck in the mud.
+We're back on track and should soon have this problem solved.

+In regards to data encapsulation, I learned that python doesn't have private variables.
+However, data encapsulation is still possible through a standard convention.
+Variables with two underscores "__" are not to be called outside of a class.
+But rather modified and called by the methods within that class.